SYED175/syedismaildev/README.md

-# 👋 Hi, I'm Ismail
+# 👋 Hi, I'm Syed Ismail

 ### 👨‍💻 Bio:
 Experienced software developer with 3+ years of expertise in **React** and **Angular**, specializing in building **responsive** and **modular** applications.